GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 ### AppController does persistence {: #app_controller }

 In some patterns, there is a supervising controller responsible for navigating between one MVC and another.
-The AppController decides, for example, that a ‘Back’ button moves the client from an editing screen (which contains MVC widgets/formats), to a settings screen.
+The AppController decides, for example, that a 'Back' button moves the client from an editing screen (which contains MVC widgets/formats), to a settings screen.

-In the AppController pattern, the AppController responds to events and changes the app’s current screen by issuing a call to the datastore to load any models needed and constructing all of the matching views and controllers for that screen.
+In the AppController pattern, the AppController responds to events and changes the app's current screen by issuing a call to the datastore to load any models needed and constructing all of the matching views and controllers for that screen.

 Pros:

 - Moves persistence layer even higher up the stack where it can be easily changed.
-- Doesn’t pollute lower level controllers like a DatePickerController with the need to know about persistence.
+- Doesn't pollute lower level controllers like a DatePickerController with the need to know about persistence.

 Cons:

-- Each ‘Page/Screen’ of the app now requires a lot of boilerplate to write or update: Model, View, Controller, AppController.
+- Each 'Page/Screen' of the app now requires a lot of boilerplate to write or update: Model, View, Controller, AppController.

 ### Recommended MVC frameworks {: #recommended }